Due to essential upgrades, access to digital images will be temporarily unavailable between 10.30 am and 12 pm AEDT on Monday, 2 March 2020.

 Kathy Bail is chief executive of UNSW Press Ltd, a company owned by UNSW Sydney that manages the UNSW Bookshop and publishes award-winning academic and non-fiction books.
 Its NewSouth Books distribution division represents publishers in the Australian market.
 She has extensive experience in media management as a journalist at Fairfax Media, Australian Consolidated Press and other companies, editing magazines such as The Bulletin/Newsweek, The Australian Financial Review Magazine and Rolling Stone.
 She is on the board of Artspace, a contemporary art centre in Sydney, and is a member of the UNSW Arts and Social Sciences Advisory Council.

 What inspired you to take this role?

 Libraries have been a significant part of my life since I began to read and look at images.
 I ran out of books to borrow at my primary school library.
-Fortunately a local council library filled the gap and I went on to discover and appreciate some of Australia’s great State and university libraries.
-The past can be seductive – I’ve visited one of the oldest libraries in the world in the Fes medina in Morocco and seen rare books and manuscripts – though I can also get engaged by what the digital age might deliver.
+Fortunately, a local public library filled the gap and I went on to discover and appreciate some of Australia’s great State and university libraries.
+The past can be seductive – I’ve visited one of the oldest libraries in the world in the Fes medina in Morocco and seen rare books and manuscripts – though I am also engaged by the opportunities and challenges of the digital age.
 What’s important is access to books and knowledge and, of course, support for our best authors and artists.
-I hope I can assist to build on the work of the State Library of NSW and ensure it remains one of the world’s great cultural spaces.
+I hope I can assist to build on the significant work of the State Library of NSW and ensure it remains one of the world’s great cultural spaces.